Sound City – The Most Famous Ones

-The dust has settled on Sound City 2014, so we thought we would slap up our last installment of our Sound City 2014 review trilogy.
+The dust has settled on Sound City 2014, so we thought we would slap up Sound City 2014our last installment of our Sound City 2014 review trilogy.
 In this year’s Sound City festival 2014, whipping up a buzz of musical excitement and urban commonality in the streets of Liverpool in early May, there were a few performers that weren’t actually just plucked out oblivion, fresh faced and brandishing an acoustic guitar like a machete.
 Unsurprisingly, these were the people that were my priority, most notably Clean Bandit and Kodaline, who you know are the most recognized because they got to perform in the cathedral as opposed to being stuffed in the corner of a cafe, knocking out ravers with their instruments when they turn 4.6 degrees to the right.

 On the first day of the festival, the undulating sound of Clean bandit filled the echoing walls of a truly breathtaking piece of architecture, giving the festival a real element of quality.
 The band itself consists of four members fresh from the halls of Cambridge, who look like one of those groups from the X-factor that are made by getting an attractive young person and putting them together with other attractive young people.
 Refreshingly, they’re a mixed group with both men and women, all looking ready to prance in front of a camera and sounding exactly as good as they do on the radio.
 All of them provide strong vocals and, using that as well as a number of different instruments, create a great mix of sounds, particularly improved by the use of strings compliments.
 What’s more, they all had fantastic stage presence, seeming so comfortable on stage they may as well have took off their shoes and ate some Doritos mid-song.
 (Side note: for any lady readers, you might want to Google the violinist (ahem Milan Niel Amin-Smith).
 Trust me on this one.)